 14.3 If you are a consumer:

-14.3.1 you can bring proceedings in respect of these Terms in the English courts.
+14.3.1 you can bring proceedings in respect of these Terms and Conditions in the English courts.
 However, as a consumer, if you live in another European Union member state you can bring legal proceedings in respect of these Terms in either the English courts or the courts of that Member State; and

 14.3.2 as a consumer, if you are resident in the European Union and we direct this Website to the member state in which you are resident, you will benefit from any mandatory provisions of the law of the country in which you are resident.
 Nothing in these Terms and Conditions, including clause 14.1, affects your rights as a consumer to rely on such mandatory provisions of local law.